List of awards and nominations received by Jodie Foster: London Film Critics Circle

 The London Film Critics' Circle is the name by which the Film Section of The Critics' Circle is known internationally.
 Founded in 1913, it is an association for working British critics.
 Foster has been nominated once.

 MTV Movie Awards

 The MTV Movie Awards is a film awards show presented annually on MTV.
 The nominees are decided by producers and executives at MTV.
 Winners are decided online by the general public.
 Foster has been nominated once.

+Morelia International Film Festival

 National Board of Review

 The National Board of Review of Motion Pictures is an organization in the United States dedicated to discussing and selecting what its members regard as the best film works of each year.
 Foster has received one award.

 National Society of Film Critics

 The National Society of Film Critics (NSFC) is an American film critic organization.
 The organization is known for its highbrow tastes, and its annual awards are one of the most prestigious film critics awards in the United States.
 Foster is awarded once by the society and has been a runner-up thrice.